TheTechAngle/TheTechAngle.github.io/AWS/_posts/VPCs.md

 #### 3) Elastic Network Interfaces
 An elastic network interface performs the same basic functions as a network interface on a physical server.
 Every instance must have a primary network interface (aka primary ENI) which is connected to only one subnet.
-It is possible to have additional ENIs, bu thtey must be in the same availability zone (not necessarily same subnet) as the instance.
+It is possible to have additional ENIs, bu they must be in the same availability zone (not necessarily same subnet) as the instance.

 An ENI can exist independently of an instance and can be attached and detached as a secondary instance whenever.
 The instance can be terminated without deleting the ENI.